Here’s How To Choose The Best Pool Skimmer (2019 Guide)

 These are fine for basic debris removal but do nothing for circulation and cannot be run constantly because of the requirement of a person to power it.

 Automatic skimmers also connect to the filtration system.

 They usually have small propeller-like paddles that move the skimmer along the surface of the pool, sucking water and debris through its hose.

 Self-contained or robotic skimmers are either solar-powered or battery-powered to motor along the pool’s surface, skimming off debris.

-These are extremely energy-efficient but can cost quite a bit more than other types of skimmers.
+These are extremely energy-efficient but can cost quite a bit more than other types.